-Deans of Divisions offering fieldwork or vacation units, which run mainly in the long vacation (Dec 05/Jan 06) have determined the following dates by which a student must discontinue, to be regarded as early withdrawn:

-NB: Dates may be subject to change after publication.
-It is important that you confirm these dates with the relevant coordinator at the time of enrolling in the unit/s.
+The following table shows the dates by which a student must discontinue to be regarded as early withdrawn.
+Please note dates may be subject to change.
+Confirm dates with the co-ordinator at the time of enrolling in the unit.

-Summer Vacation
+Summer Vacation: